handlerww/dbaas-docs/migrate-from-aurora-online.md

 ## Configure the source and create migration jobs

 Create a data source for migration.
-Replace the source database information according to your instance on Aurora in the ‘from’ section.
-By default, the GTID is disabled on Aurora, you could ignore ‘enable-gtid’ when you are doing migration jobs.
-If you have enabled this, please set ‘enable-gtid’ to ‘true’.
+Replace the source database information according to your instance on Aurora in the 'from' section.
+By default, the GTID is disabled on Aurora, you could ignore 'enable-gtid' when you are doing migration jobs.
+If you have enabled this, please set 'enable-gtid' to 'true'.

-For more information about GTID, you could refer to [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora).
+For more information about GTID, you could refer to [AWS Documentation | Configuring GTID-based replication for an Aurora MySQL cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora).

 ```
 cat > /tmp/source.yaml<<EOF